-FST 201 FIRE COMMAND 1B®
+FST 201 FIRE COMMAND 1B

 This course provides instruction in tactics and strategies and scene management principles for incidents involving hazardous materials.
 This course includes areas of discussion on identification and hazard mitigation, decontamination, protective clothing, environmental concerns and legal issues.
-This course is repeatable.
 This course may be offered as Pass/No Pass.